Cannabis Edibles: How Long It Takes to Feel the Effects & What to Expect

 What To Do:

-- Stay calm effects will pass
+- Stay calm, the effects will pass

 - Drink water